 Monasteries in Chania: Starting with the most prominent.

 Gouverneto and Agia Triada Monasteries are amongst the most well-known Monasteries in the vicinity and information, as well as exclusive hints for the excursion, are readily available on our blog update about the alternative hike routes.

 Very close to the old Venetian Port of Chania you can experience the big and famous Orthodox Church called Trimartiri at Halidon Street.
 Something most tourists don’t know is that the exact opposite of this church there also is a Catholic Church and a Folklore Museum in immaculate condition.
 In order to find them all, you have to do is to follow the stoned arcade exactly opposite the big Trimartiri church we talked about earlier.

 Unknown monasteries in Chania- Our top picks.

-Going further away from Chania’s old center -but not very far away-, in 5 kilometers distance we find another orthodox Monastery called Moni Chrysopigis which is also available for pilgrims daily.
+Going further away from Chania’s old centre -but not very far away-, in 5 kilometres distance we find another orthodox Monastery called Moni Chrysopigis which is also available for pilgrims daily.

 Searching for monasteries in Chania: Going further away…

 Stretching our journey further away near the Akrotiri area, you can also find another diligent Monastery which is known to locals by the name Korakies.
 The small park that surrounds the monastery makes it ideal for a family retreat.

 Now, if you don’t want to spend much time away from Despina Studios you can travel short distances to the west near the Kolymvari area, where you can visit the Orthodox Academy of Crete which played a vital role for orthodoxy as it hosted the 2015 Pan orthodox session with Ecumenical Patriarch present.